 On November 20, 1976 Boston FC played away at Barnsley, then a promotion-hunting Fourth Division club.
 FC had made it through to the 1st Round Proper of the FA Cup for the first time after beating Stamford, King’s Lynn, Bourne and Bangor en route.
 Undaunted by a 6,000 plus crowd and talented opponents boasting Neil Warnock, Brian Joicey and Peter Springett in their side, they had the audacity to open the scoring and lead 1-0 at half-time.
 Mick Daley’s cartwheel celebration after he put FC in the lead is one of the most vivid images in the club’s history.
 In the end, we went down 3-1 but comedian Charlie Williams, one of the club’s directors, was among those who paid glowing tribute to FC’s performance.
 The end of that season some more silverware arriving at Tattershall Road, with FC triumphing 2-1 on aggregate against Alfreton in the Midland League Cup Final.

 The 1978-79 season saw FC champions again in similar nailbiting circumstances involving Skegness.
-This time, Skegness had to win away at lowly Retford in the last game after FC had played all their matches, but lost 2-0.
+This time, Skegness had to win away at lowly Retford in the last game after FC had played all their matches - but lost 2-0.
 FC then won the Lincs Senior A Cup three times in a row in 1979-80, 80-81 and 81-82.
 The 1979-80 season saw a thrilling FA Trophy run in which they beat Heanor, AP Leamington, Oxford City and holders Stafford Rangers before losing to Mossley in a replay.
 The Midland League title was won for a third time in 1980-81 by a commanding 13 points over second-placed Alfreton.

 But with non-league football being restructured, the Midland League was disbanded and FC joined the Northern Counties East League.
-It wasn’t a successful period, with FC rarely finishing in the top half of the new league, which was dominated by new names like Shepshed Charter-house as well as Yorkshire sides like Thackley, Guiseley and Emley.
-Bob Duncan left to become manager at Grantham Town from 1983 to 1985 and was succeeded at Tattershall Road by a string of bosses including Percy Freeman, Trevor Thompson, Steve Rogers, Martyn Boyers and Jim Kabia.
+It wasn’t a successful period, with FC rarely finishing in the top half of the new league, which was dominated by new names like Shepshed Charterhouse as well as Yorkshire sides like Thackley, Guiseley and Emley.
+Bob don-Duncan left to become manager at Grantham Town from 1983 to 1985 and was succeeded at Tattershall Road by a string of bosses including Percy Freeman, Trevor Thompson, Steve Rogers, Martyn Boyers and Jim Kabia.
 The ship was finally steadied with the arrival of Bill Brindley.
 Just two years after the ignominy of finishing bottom of the Northern Counties East in 1986-87, FC enjoyed another title triumph – this time becoming champions of the Central Midlands League Supreme Division which they had joined the previous season.

 A year earlier The Poachers had come agonisingly close to making an appearance at Wembley.
 Having switched to the FA Vase from the FA Trophy 1984, Town enjoyed little success for their first decade in the junior competition.
 But then in 1993 they embarked on a fabulous run.
 Town recorded a string of memorable wins despite being given three consecutive tough away draws against Radcliffe Borough, Arlesey Town and Whitehawk.
 Facing us in the semi-final were Taunton Town.
 A 1-0 away defeat in the first leg left the tie in the balance but sadly Town went down by the same scoreline in the return match in front of a bumper crowd at Tattershall Road.

-The 2000-2001 season ended with another enthralling climax.
+The 2000-01 season ended with another enthralling climax.
 This time, Town pipped Cogenhoe on the last day of the season.
 It had been nip and tuck between the two clubs and Raunds throughout most of the campaign.
 On the very last day, the Poachers needed only a point from their final match at Buckingham to edge out Cogenhoe, whose final fixture was against Kempston.
 At one stage in the second half, the Cooks were 2-0, with Town still at 0-0.
 A Ross Don-Duncan penalty spot looked to have assured the Poachers the title but then two goals from Buckingham left them desperately searching for an equaliser with just minutes to go.
 Remarkably, Ian Shooter grabbed the all-important goal in stoppage time and a further seven minutes were played before Bob Don-Duncan’s men could celebrate.